 Unable to carry more, subtract ability modifier(s) from [Agility] and [Athletics] checks, and Reflex saves; move at half speed.

 Unable to hear, cannot make auditory checks.
-Treat all creatures and objects as [Silent].
+Treat all Subjects and objects as [Silent].

-Gain a Weakness to Acid and Heat Damage ([Energy Resistance] negates).
+Gain a Weakness to Chemical and Heat Damage ([Energy Resistance] negates).
 Drink more Water.

 <0 HP; each round, roll a Fortitude Save (DC = 10+ current negative HP).
 Upon failure, increase negative HP by 1.
-If negative HP is full, the creature dies and becomes a Corpse.
+If negative HP is full, the Subject dies and becomes a Corpse.

 Unable to exert, cannot use [Endurance], [Athletics], or [Agility] checks, move at half speed, subtract the Ability Modifier(s) from Attack rolls, Damage rolls, and Fortitude Saves.